Wozacosta/classificator/README.md

 `bayes` takes a document (piece of text), and tells you what category that document belongs to.

-_Forked from https://www.npmjs.com/package/bayes, and adds some functionnalities upon it (returning more informations when categorizing, unlearning)._

 ## What can I use this for?

 You can use this for categorizing any text content into any arbitrary set of **categories**.
 For example: